diecatiamonteiro/trip-planner/README.md

 TripPlanner is a comprehensive travel planning application that combines interactive mapping, detailed activity scheduling, and budget management.

 I created TripPlanner as both a learning experience and a practical solution for my own travel planning needs.
 This project allowed me to dive deep into React development, work with external APIs, and implement user authentication while building something I would actually use.

+TripPlanner is designed for **desktop use only**.
+For the best experience, please access the application on a desktop browser.

 #### TripPlanner in a nutshell: